 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) stated that registered nurse employment was expected to grow at a rate of 22% from 2008-2018, which far outpaces the growth rate of the average career (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) stated that registered nurse employment was expected to grow at a rate of 19% from 2012 to 2022, which far outpaces the average growth rate (www.bls.gov).
 An increase in outpatient services and continually advancing technology will aid in the growth of RNs in the industry.